esrm001/sd-consul-nginx/README.md

 - A consul container running as normal
 - An express application which registers its service with consul using `/agent/service/register` as documented
-- A container using supervisor to run nginx and consul-template, where consul-template polls for changes in the services registered to consul
+- A container using supervisor to run nginx and consul-template, where consul-template polls for changes in the services registered to consul; consul-template reacts to changes by dynamically updating the nginx configuration in `/etc/nginx/conf.d` and reloading nginx

 Build